How do I log a medication dose?

 Logging a dose you just gave.

-If you log a dose closer to the previous one than the minimum interval allows, a neutral amber banner shows the gap.
-It doesn't block the log — it surfaces the timing so you can decide.
-It's never red and never alerts.
+If you log a dose closer to the previous one than the prescribed minimum gap allows, a neutral amber note shows the gap.
+It doesn't block the log — it shows the timing so you can decide.
+It's never red and never alarming.

 Setting up a schedule.

-If the medication runs on a schedule (every 6 hours, twice daily, etc.), tap Schedule on the medication and set the interval.
+If the medication runs on a schedule (every 6 hours, twice daily, etc.), tap Set a schedule at the top of the Medications page.
+Fill in the name, default dose (the amount you usually give, set by the prescription), the frequency, and any end date.
 Happyly will surface upcoming doses without auto-logging them — you confirm each one.

 Editing a logged dose.